How to Work at Fashion Week: Tips And Insider Advice

+Firstly, it’s important to establish why, if you’re hoping to break into the fashion industry, you should work during fashion week in the first place.
 Fashion weeks are not only fundamental for the industry, but if you are just starting your career in fashion they can provide you with invaluable experience on how the industry works.

 Whether you aspire to be an editor of the trendiest magazine, a stylist or a designer, working during fashion week is a great way to create your first connections within the industry.
 Being an intern, assistant or volunteer during fashion week allows you to see firsthand what it takes to put together the biggest event in the fashion calendar.
 Not to mention it looks great on your CV.